A Strong Advocate For NFA Arbitration

 One of the services provided by the NFA is the administration of a dispute resolution forum, which is subdivided into mediation and arbitration services.
 The significance of this is that, as a member of the NFA, members are subject to mandatory arbitration if the customer so elects.
-Section 2 of the NFA Rules, labeled "Arbitrable Disputes" provides as follows:
+Section 2 of the NFA Rules, labeled “Arbitrable Disputes,” which you can view here.

-In addition to the mandatory arbitration requirements set forth above, the agreements that a customer executes with an introducing broker may contain an arbitration agreement.
-If it does, the arbitration agreement must comply with Commission Rule 166.5, which is too lengthily to set forth herein. .
+In addition, the agreements that a customer executes with an introducing broker may contain an arbitration agreement.
+If it does, the arbitration agreement must comply with Commission Rule 166.5.

 Pursuant to FINRA Rule 12206, a FINRA arbitration claim can be commenced within six years from the event or occurrence giving rise to the claim.
 This is in contrast to the NFA eligibility rule (Section 5), which provides in relevant part that